isaacraja/prise/README.md

 **Core Thesis**: High-performance software is the result of quality engineering.

 Prise is built on a solid foundation of `libghostty`, `libvaxis`, and Lua.
-While these tools provide an excellent starting point, they do not guarantee success—it is still entirely possible to build bad software with good tools.
-We believe that **agentic coding**—leveraging AI agents to amplify engineering capabilities—is capable of consistently producing the quality software we demand.
+While these tools provide an excellent starting point, they do not guarantee success—it is still entirely possible to build bad software with good tools. **Agentic coding**—leveraging AI agents to amplify engineering capabilities—*is* capable of consistently producing the quality software this project demands.

 Prise is an agentic coded project.
 Contributions are welcome.
 Show me your vibes.